8 Focused Assessment- HEENT

 Additional Information

-1. Conduct a focused interview related to HEENT and related diseases.
-Ask relevant questions related to:
+1. Conduct a focused interview/Health history related to HEENT and related diseases.
+Ask relevant questions to obtain subjective data related to HEENT:

-about changes to sight, smell, hearing, taste, chewing, swallowing and speech.
+• Changes -Have you noticed any changes to sight, smell, hearing, taste, chewing, swallowing and speech?

 • Inspect hair for quantity, distribution, texture, pattern of loss